tambetvali/LaegnaAIExperiments/Drafts/AIForum/README.md

 - New Q&As can be created as **replies**
 - Each reply can inherit or modify the extension set
-- Some aspects can be reset (e.g., removing certain extensions or ignoring certain Q&As)
+- Some aspects can be reset (e.g., removing certain extensions or ignoring certain Q&As in relation to parent/seed Q&A which is being answered)
 - Advanced context management is possible later, but not described in detail yet

 ---